 Addiction & Recovery

 The human brain has a natural tendency to avoid pain and seek pleasure.
 Some brains are more susceptible to chemicals or processes that promote pleasure, which can lead to compulsive behavior and addiction.
 These behaviors can quickly get in the way of everyday functioning, negatively impacting both the addict and those in their life.
-Any compulsive behavior can become an addition.
+Any compulsive behavior can become an additcion.
 Common addictions include alcohol and substances, or prescription pills.
 There are also process addictions such as gambling, food, shopping, or other compulsive behavior not involving drugs or alcohol.

 What are signs of addiction?

 A person may have an addiction when they are experiencing:

 Mental or physical health issues resulting from the behavior and/or the inability to stop.

 Difficulties with significant relationships at home and, in some cases, at work because the behavior is so disruptive.